Veterinarian with dog

 Does Meloxicam Make Dogs Sleepy?

-Call the poison control helpline if a dog has taken too much Meloxicam.
+Call the poison control helpline if a dog has taken too much.
 Call the emergency center immediately if the dog has a seizure, has difficulty breathing, collapses, or cannot be woken up.
 It is a symptom of an overdose.

 As a class, cyclo-oxygenase inhibitory NSAIDs may be associated with gastrointestinal, kidney, or liver side effects.
 Call your veterinarian if you notice any side effects.

-Meloxicam’s most common side effects involve digestive issues such as vomiting and decreased appetite.
-Other possible side effects of Meloxicam include a change in bowel movements (black, tarry, bloody stools, diarrhea).
+Its most common side effects involve digestive issues such as vomiting and decreased appetite.
+Other possible side effects include changing bowel movements (black, tarry, bloody stools, diarrhea).

 Does Meloxicam Make Dogs Pant?

-Yes, symptoms of Meloxicam include black or bloody diarrhea, bloody vomit, and increased thirst.
+Yes, symptoms of the drug include black or bloody diarrhea, bloody vomit, and increased thirst.

-Meloxicam may cause bleeding in the stomach or bowels.
+It may cause bleeding in the stomach or bowels.
 This problem can happen without warning signs.
-It may be a sign of overdose or a side effect.
+It may be a sign of an overdose or a side effect.

 Just as with humans, there is a risk that your dog may have an allergic reaction to a medication.
 Contact your vet immediately if you see any signs of an allergic reaction, like redness, swelling, or itchiness.
-Meloxicam may cause a severe type of allergic reaction called anaphylaxis.
-Although this is rare, it may often occur in patients allergic to aspirin or other non-steroidal anti-inflammatory drugs.
+The drug may cause a severe type of allergic reaction called anaphylaxis.
+Although rare, this may occur in patients allergic to aspirin or other non-steroidal anti-inflammatory drugs.
 Anaphylaxis can be life-threatening and requires immediate medical attention.

 Yes, skin irritation, redness, scabs, or scratching may occur.
-Please contact your veterinarian if you notice any signs of side effects.
+Please get in touch with your veterinarian if you notice any signs of side effects.

-Most of the common side effects of Meloxicam are temporary and will decrease after the drug is discontinued.
-Unfortunately, Meloxicam stays in the body much longer than other NSAIDs, so side effects may linger a day or two after the last dose.
+Most common side effects are temporary and will decrease after the drug is discontinued.
+Unfortunately, the drug stays in the body much longer than other NSAIDs, so side effects may linger a day or two after the last dose.

-Serious side effects can occur during treatment with this medicine and can occur without warning.
-However, possible warning signs often occur, including severe stomach pain, black tarry stools, vomiting of blood or material that looks like coffee grounds, skin rash, and swelling of the face, fingers, feet, or lower legs.
+Serious side effects can occur during treatment with this medicine and without warning.
+However, possible warning signs often occur, including severe stomach pain, black, tarry stools, vomiting of blood or material that looks like coffee grounds, skin rash, and swelling of the face, fingers, feet, or lower legs.

 Can Dogs Have Human NSAIDs?